What Does an Estate Agent Do?

-Your estate agent will be responsible for speeding up the process of selling your house, from valuing your house to negotiating offers.
-They will liaise with your conveyancer or solicitor once you’ve accepted an offer on your house which will help to keep things moving.
+From valuing your house to negotiating offers, your estate agent will be responsible for speeding up the process of selling your house.
+They will liaise with your conveyancer or solicitor once you’ve accepted an offer on your house which will then help with communication throughout the property chain, keeping things moving.

 Choosing the right estate agent will give you peace of mind throughout the selling process.
-You should take the time to pick a reputable estate agent.
+You should take the time to pick a reputable agent and ensure they can help with your specific requirements.
 Research from the Department for Business, Energy and Industrial Strategy shows that a good reputation, being local and low fees are the main three reasons people choose an estate agent.
-We’ve listed the main things to look out for when finding an estate agent.
+We’ve listed the main things to look out for when finding an estate agent below.